ajay-mk/SeQuant/_sources/api/program_listing_file_README.md.rst.txt

    performance of high-level languages not sufficient for practical use cases.
    SeQuant is written in C++ and is designed to be as efficient as possible without loss of generality.

-   See detailed documentation see the [https://valeevgroup.github.io/SeQuant/](https://valeevgroup.github.io/SeQuant/).
+   See detailed documentation see [https://valeevgroup.github.io/SeQuant/](https://valeevgroup.github.io/SeQuant/).

    # Installation